resolve109/study-aws-sa/aws-study-guide.md

   - Superior to storage-optimized instances which are designed for high sequential read/write access rather than memory-intensive operations
   - Better fit than HPC-optimized instances which focus on compute-bound applications with high network performance
   - Memory-optimized instance families align with SAP's typical resource consumption patterns and high memory requirements

+### EC2 Instance Purchase Options
+- **Compute Savings Plans**:
+  - Offer flexibility to change EC2 instance types and families while still reducing costs
+  - Provide reduced prices in exchange for commitment to a consistent amount of usage (measured in $/hour)
+  - Available in 1-year or 3-year terms
+  - Automatically apply to EC2 instance usage regardless of region, instance family, operating system, or tenancy
+  - Perfect for environments where compute needs change frequently (every 2-3 months)
+  - More flexible than Reserved Instances for organizations that need to change instance types regularly
+  - Offer better cost optimization than On-Demand instances for predictable workloads
+  - Allow for changes in instance type without losing the cost benefits of a committed usage plan

 ### AWS DataSync
 - **Primary Use**: